paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 Two or more single-factor authenticators (of multiple factors), or one or more multi-factor authenticators, are required at AAL2.
 Authenticator requirements are specified in Section 5.

-If a combination of single-factor authenticators is used, it SHALL include a Memorized Secret authenticator and one possession-based ("something you have") authenticator from the following list:
-* Look-up Secret
-* Out of Band **Deprecated**
-* Single Factor OTP Device
-* Single Factor Cryptographic Device

-Alternatively, any of following multi-factor authenticators may be used:
-* Multi-factor OTP Device
-* Multi-Factor Software Cryptographic Authenticator
-* Multi-Factor Cryptographic Device

 ####4.2.2.
 Authenticator Requirements

 Single-factor hardware authenticators used at AAL 2 SHOULD meet the requirements of FIPS 140-2 Level 1 and multi-factor hardware authenticators SHOULD meet the requirements of FIPS 140-2 Level 2.